hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250623762v1-software-engineering-for-large-language-models-research-status-chall.md

 ---
 layout: default
-title: Software Engineering for Large Language Models: Research Status, Challenges and the Road Ahead
+title: "Software Engineering for Large Language Models: Research Status, Challenges and the Road Ahead"
 ---

 # Software Engineering for Large Language Models: Research Status, Challenges and the Road Ahead